Background pattern

 Esertia can be taken with or without food (see section 3 "How to take Esertia").

-As with many medicines, it is not recommended to combine Esertia and alcohol, although no interaction with alcohol is expected.
+As with many medicines, it is not recommended to combine Esertia and alcohol, although it is not expected that Esertia will interact with alcohol.

 Pregnancy, breastfeeding, and fertility

-Do not take Esertia if you are pregnant or breastfeeding unless you and your doctor have weighed up the risks and benefits involved.
+Do not take Esertia if you are pregnant or breastfeeding unless you and your doctor have discussed the risks and benefits involved.

-If you take Esertia during the last 3 months of your pregnancy, be aware that the following effects may be observed in the newborn baby: difficulty breathing, blue skin, convulsions, changes in body temperature, difficulty feeding, vomiting, low blood sugar, muscle stiffness or weakness, intense reflexes, tremors, shakiness, irritability, drowsiness, and difficulty sleeping.
+If you take Esertia during the last 3 months of your pregnancy, be aware that the following effects may be observed in the newborn baby: difficulty breathing, blue skin, seizures, changes in body temperature, difficulty feeding, vomiting, low blood sugar, muscle stiffness or floppiness, intense reflexes, tremors, trembles, irritability, lethargy, constant crying, and difficulty sleeping.

 If your newborn baby has any of these symptoms, please contact your doctor immediately.